MPGC/From_UXDesign_To_Website/README.md

-# GoCo Website
+# GoCo: A Responsive Recruiter Company Landing Page
-A technical test as a frontend developer.
+A technical test for a frontend developer role.

 ## Getting Started 🚀
 Please you can have a look just here: https://mpgc.github.io/GoCo-Website-Task/

-###  Responsive Recruiter Company Landing Page
+## Description ✒️
 - Responsive Recruiter Company Page Using HTML CSS & JavaScript
 - Contains animations when scrolling.
 - Includes a dark and light mode.